 Your “A-Game” partners are innovators – they are continually pushing boundaries and breaking molds.
 They understand they’re responsible for their lives and results hence they take action in creating the outcomes they want.
 They’re innovators – they set the pace of the game.
 They don’t compete, they make everyone else compete with them.

 One of my “A-Game” partners is a young woman I met a few years ago.
 Although we come from different backgrounds, we share similar worldviews.
 To her, the world is binary: If you’re not winning, you’re losing.
 If you don’t know something, learn it.

 Her unique insights and simple approach to life are remarkable.
 We intrinsically challenge each other to grow further and outdo our pasts.

 Do you have an “A-Game” partner?
 Do you have someone to whom you can peel off your life without the fear of being judged or criticized?
 Are you carefully choosing your network or are you tiptoeing around with losers?

 If you don’t have good people around you, find some.
 And, don’t just find one, create an army.
 Immerse yourself in a network of people who inspire you to become better.
 Remember: Relationships thrive when each party is pulling along.
 So, don’t just take, give back.

 You can overcome failure and missed opportunities

 If you’ve experienced failure or missed several opportunities, this is the time to rewrite your story.
-Be patient with yourself as you practice the following three steps: 1) detox your mind, 2) define your priority, and 3) create an “A-Game” partners.
+Be patient with yourself as you practice the following three steps: 1) detox your mind, 2) define your priority, and 3) create “A-Game” partnerships.

 Being a failure is a state of the mind.
 Don’t confuse your results with who you are.
 Every failed attempt moves you further.
 Another thing I want you to remember is that just because someone else is prospering doesn’t make you a failure – focus on your own journey.
 Invest in yourself, improve your worth, become inspiring.
 And, the next time an opportunity comes knocking, you’d be ready!